afsamsjones/afsamsjones.github.io/essays/universitystudentdbreflectionpaper.md

 Tutor, T. O. (n.d.).
 How To Calculate Your GPA In College.
 Retrieved from You Tube Web site: https://www.youtube.com/watch?v=qYHsThZWydY

 van Thiphout, T., Diamond, S., Wood, P., & Bardinelli, P. (n.d.).
 Login Security Using Access VBA.
 Retrieved from Access Security Blog

+## Appendix
+Appendix A
+Relationships table

+Appendix B
+Hardware diagram

+Appendix C
+Login screen

+Appendix D
+Main Menu

+Appendix E
+Student Admissions Portal

+Appendix F
+Enrollment Portal

+Appendix G
+Course Grading Portal

+Appendix H
+Instructor Data Portal

+Appendix I
+Course Creation Portal

+Appendix J
+Tuition Payment Portal

+Appendix K
+Student Account Ledger Portal

+Appendix L
+Student Grade Report

+Appendix M
+Software Installation Instructions
+		Users will be granted access to the drive that houses the front end of the database.
+The user will drag the database from the drive onto his/her desktop.
+Placing the database on the desktop will allow the user to make minimal customizations that won’t impact other users.
+If his/her copy gets corrupted, a fresh copy can be retrieved from the drive and placed on the desktop again.

+Appendix N
+Acknowledgements
+	Many thanks to everyone that assisted me in delivering this product.
+Professor Scott Cordle offered valuable counsel from start to finish.
+Alexandria Sams and James Jones provided valuable insight to help ensure this database design delivered a professional appearance and flow.
+All of your contributions are very much appreciated.